SSRI Faculty Fellows Program

 Applications should first be submitted for approval to the Department Heads of each faculty member who is seeking a course release.
 Once the Heads’ approval is obtained, the application should be forwarded to the PI’s College Dean.
 [Collaborative Fellows applications will require that one of the collaborators serve as PI for this purpose.]
 Each Dean may submit up to two Mentored and three Collaborative Fellows proposals to email@example.com.

-- December 12, 2016: Faculty members will be notified of funding for the 2017-2018 academic year.
+- December 15, 2017: Faculty members will be notified of funding for the 2018-2019 academic year.
 Fellows should work directly with their Department Heads to schedule course releases.
+(As such, requests for course releases for Spring 2018 should only be done with the approval and in close collaboration with the Department Head.)

 The application should be no more than three single-spaced pages, not including items 4 and 5 below.
 Items 1-5 should be saved in a single PDF document for forwarding to the College Dean.